Battle of Fleurus (1690): Battle

+A stubborn rearguard action followed.
+Waldeck and Aylva moved the troops in squares in the direction of Mellet and from there to Brussels, while the Dutch battalions in the rear formed an alternating front to the French.
+Under this covering fire the troops under Waldeck left the battlefield.
+The Dutch right flank under Henry Casimir II and the Prince of Nassau-Usingen sought refuge in the vicinity of the guns of Charleroi.

 Aftermath

 Waldeck and Dutch soldiers after the battle.

 Fleurus was one of the bloodiest battles of the age, with enormous losses on both sides, but casualty estimates vary greatly.
 According to Austrian historian Gaston Bodart, the French had 3,000 men killed and another 3,000 wounded, and the allies suffered 6,000 killed, 5,000 wounded and 8,000 captured.
 Périni writes that 612 officers and 3,000 soldiers were killed or wounded on the French side, and that the allies had 5,000 killed and 9,000 captured, but does not mention a number of wounded.
 Additionally, the French took 48 guns and 150 flags or standards.
 Van Nimwegen and John Childs, however, reduce allied casualties to 7,000 killed and wounded and argue that French losses were at least equal, but do not provide an estimate for the number of prisoners, a number some Dutch sources bring down to 3,000.

 The Allies also captured 34 banners and standards, which was rare for a losing side.
-Dutch historians have generally emphasized the bravery and skill of their infantry and often quote Luxembourg, who is reported to have said that the Dutch foot soldiers surpassed those of the Spanish at Rocroi and that he wanted to remember them all his life.
+Dutch historians have generally emphasized the bravery and skill of their infantry and often quote Luxembourg, who is reported to have said that the Dutch foot soldiers surpassed those of the Spanish at Rocroi (where he had served under Condé) and that he wanted to remember them all his life.
 French historian François Guizot described Fleurus as a complete French victory, but one devoid of result.
-Louvois, Louis' war minister, wanted to order Luxembourg to immediately besiege Namur or Charleroi, but Louis, concerned about the dauphin's forces on the Rhine, ordered Luxembourg to detach part of his forces and forgo a major siege.
+Louvois, Louis' war minister, wanted to order Luxembourg to immediately besiege Namur or Charleroi, but Louis XIV, concerned about the Dauphin's forces on the Rhine, ordered Luxembourg to detach part of his forces and forgo a major siege.
 Louvois objected, but King Louis wanted to be sure that nothing 'disagreeable' happened to his son's command.
 Nevertheless, Luxembourg was able to put much of the land east of Brussels under contribution.